JungLUA/JungLUA/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from India 🇮🇳
+I'm a self-taught developer from Korea 🇰🇷
+Passionate about Python, JavaScript, and making robots do the boring stuff 🤖

 ## 📘 About Me